 A8.
 Vitamins are super important nutrients that are necessary in small amounts to sustain life.
 Humans can’t produce vitamins so we have to get them through the foods we eat.
 A well balanced diet, rich in fruits, vegetables, nuts, beans, and lean animal proteins is the very best way to get the vitamins we need for health – including menstrual health.
-Vitamin deficiencies have been linked to many health problems, and higher doses of some vitamins have been shown to improve different mental and physical conditions.
+Vitamin deficiencies have been linked to many health problems, and higher doses of some vitamins, which can be taken through foods or even a liposomal multivitamin, have been shown to improve different mental and physical conditions.
 When it comes to periods, though, there isn’t a lot of science that tells us whether vitamins help with symptoms like moodiness, acne, bloating, cramps or cravings.
 If you want to take vitamins because you feel like your diet may not be as healthy as it can be, it’s always best to start with a women’s once-a-day multivitamin.
 If you want to take additional supplements, you should check with your doctor because high doses of some vitamins can be dangerous or can affect existing health problems.

 Q9.
 Should I change my tampon every time use the bathroom or can I keep it in while I pee?

 A9.
 Because a tampon goes into your vagina to absorb menstrual fluid, and urine comes out of the hole above that (your urethra), you won’t have any trouble using the restroom.
 Tampons don’t interfere with your other bodily functions.
 You can use the bathroom freely without having to change your tampon every time.
 Just move the string to the side to keep it clean, and you’re good to go.